NastyEthan/PythonServe/createQuestions.md

 ## 3 a.
 Provide a written response that does all three of the following:
 Approx. 150 words (for all subparts of 3a combined)
 * Describes the overall purpose of the program
+This program essentially does a couple quick math calculations.
+It serves as a calculator to calculate the area of a triangle, factorial, and fibonacci sequences quickly.
 * Describes what functionality of the program is demonstrated in the video
+Each function is shown in the video in which each textfield parameters needed from the user.
+The initial value in the text fields indicate
 * Describes the input and output of the program demonstrated in the video
+In this case, the user must input a number into the text field of what number they want to take the factorial of.
+They can also input two values in the other text field to calculate the area (one for base and one for height).
+The last one generates the fibonacci sequence up to the input term.
 ## 3 b.
 Capture and paste two program code segments you developed during
 the administration of this task that contain a list (or other collection type) being used to manage complexity in your program.